tamang395/RebaseTask/Understanding_Git/Readme.txt

 1.Git pull > To get the latest version of a repository run git pull.
 This pulls the changes from the remote repository to the local computer. cmd for pull git pull
 2.git fetch > The git fetch command downloads commits, files, and refs from a remote repository into your local repo

+##Git merging vs git rebase (fast forward merge)
+1.Git merge> independent lines of development created by git branch and integrate them into a single branch.
+2.Git rebase>Git rebase moves a feature branch into a master.(best way is rebase) 3.Sqash commit will add all commit together into one commit

+##Process for creating Pull requests for review
+Pull requests are proposed changes to a repository submitted by a user and accepted or rejected by a repository's collaborators
+1. Once you push the changes to your repo, the Compare & pull request button will appear in GitHub.
+2.Open a pull request by clicking the Create pull request button.
+This allows the repo's maintainers to review your contribution.
+    ask for some changes.